 Stern’s marketing efforts have worked well enough that she needed to move the studio to a new space, and you can bet she used email to let her regulars know about all the changes that went along with it.

 With some email marketing tips in your back pocket, you can set up email campaigns for new clients, returning guests, and even potential customers

 Additional Email Marketing Resources:

-- With Schedulicity, you can set up emails to send automatically on clients’ birthdays, when you have specials, or whenever you have something to celebrate.
-Our templates make it easy to create effective, eye-catching emails fast.
-Plus, our Automated Marketing add-on offers analytics on your open rates and more.
+- With Schedulicity, you can set up emails to send automatically.
+Our email templates make it easy to create effective, eye-catching emails fast.
+(Plus, our Automated Marketing add-on offers analytics on your open rates and more.)

 - This post from The Balance Small Business has more information about email marketing services.